RedHat-Healthcare/iDaaS-Connect/iDaaS-Connect-HL7/README.md

 3. An internet connection with active internet connectivity, this is to ensure that if any Maven commands are run and any libraries need to be pulled down they can.<br/>

-We also leverage [Kafka Tools](https://kafkatool.com/) to help us show Kafka details and transactions; however, you can leverage code or various other Kafka technologies ot view the topics.

 # Scenario(s)
 This section is intended to cover any scenarios covered within this demo.